gitlabhq/gitlabhq/doc/gitlab-geo/updating_the_geo_nodes.md

 # Updating the Geo nodes

+Depending on which version of Geo you are updating to/from, there may be different steps.

+## General update steps

 In order to update the GitLab Geo nodes when a new GitLab version is released, all you need to do is update GitLab itself: